PhDN/NoCheat/reports/status_report_2-1.md

     - Finish the implementation for text perplexity and bursiness calculation
     - Discuss and finalize chosen ML model for the project
     - Get started on implementing the chosen ML model (reimplemtation of existing model or integration using an API).

+### Simon Struthers

+#### Previous Goals
+1. Figure out where and how to host our website in the cloud.
+2. Get started on React front-end & code.
+3. Make launching a local test server more convenient.

+#### Progress
+- Got started with document submission form
+- Created utility hook to store user's progress and view prior requests/inquiries between site visits.

+#### New Goals
+1. Create adequate styling for UI elements
+2. Create manual document submission form
+3. Prototype in-progress and completed submission list